Path-yang/SentinelAI/README.md

    - Open VLC
    - Media > Open Network Stream
    - Enter your RTSP URL and click Play

+#### Dashboard Video Not Loading

+If the dashboard video is not loading:

+1. Make sure you've successfully connected a camera first
+2. Click the refresh button in the top-right corner of the video player
+3. Try disconnecting and reconnecting the camera
+4. Check the browser console for any error messages

 #### "NotAllowedError: play() failed because the user didn't interact" Warning